vercel/swr/README.md

 ### Manually Revalidate

-You can broadcast a revalidation message to all SWR data inside any component by calling `trigger(key)`.
+You can broadcast a revalidation message globally to all SWRs with the same key by calling `trigger(key)`.

 This example shows how to automatically refetch the login info (e.g.: inside `<Profile/>`)